Do We Actually Need Dense Over-Parameterization? In-Time Over-Parameterization in Sparse Training: Introduction

 We find the concept of In-Time Over-Parameterization useful (1) in exploring the expressibility of sparse training, especially for extreme sparsities, (2) in reducing training and inference costs (3) in understanding the underlying mechanism of dynamic sparse training (DST) \citep{mocanu2018scalable,evci2019rigging}, (4) in preventing overfitting and improving generalization.

 Based on In-Time Over-Parameterization, we improve the state-of-the-art sparse training performance with ResNet-50 on ImageNet.
 We further assess the ITOP concept by applying it to the main class of sparse training methods, DST, in comparison with the overparameterization-based sparse methods including LTH, gradual magnitude pruning (GMP), and pruning at initialization (PI).
 Our results show that, when a sufficient and reliable parameter exploration is reached (as required by ITOP), DST consistently outperforms those overparameterization-based methods.
+Since ITOP eliminates the dense Over-Parameterization throughout the whole course of training, it can match the performance of the corresponding dense networks with much fewer training FLOPs, as shown in Figure~\ref{Fig:flops}.